vancluever/terraform-provider-acme/docs/resources/certificate.md

 Additionally, in air-gapped scenarios, internet access to DNS servers may not be available at all to the machine running Terraform.
-In this case, you can use `disable_complete_propagation` to bypass this authoritative DNS check, ensuring that the only propagation check being done is on the system resolver or the resolver you configure with `recursive_nameservers`.
+In this case, you can use `disable_authoritative_propagation` to bypass this authoritative DNS check, ensuring that the only propagation check being done is on the system resolver or the resolver you configure with `recursive_nameservers`.